Many of the symptoms of COVID-19 can be treated at home. But if you are concerned about any of your symptoms, phone your GP.

 - are shivering or shaking uncontrollably, or have chattering teeth, and it does not stop within an hour or so

-- have a severe headache that doesn’t get better after taking painkillers
+- have a severe headache that does not get better after taking painkillers

 - are getting confused or are unusually drowsy